zipa/gui.cs/README.md

 * Developers starting new TUI projects are encouraged to target `v2`.
 The API is significantly changed, and significantly improved.
 There will be breaking changes in the API before Beta, but the core API is stable.
 * `v1` is in maintenance mode and we will only accept PRs for issues impacting existing functionality.

-**Terminal.Gui**: A toolkit for building rich console apps for .NET, .NET Core, and Mono that works on Windows, the Mac, and Linux/Unix.
+**Terminal.Gui**: A toolkit for building rich console apps for Windows, the Mac, and Linux/Unix.

 ![Sample app](docfx/images/sample.gif)